Picnic

 User Personas: The Food Hunter and the Follower

 Based on our target audience and user personas, I came up with a list of 25 user stories from the perspectives of the "food hunters," "followers," food influencers, and Gen Z/Millenials in general.
-After gathering information about people's dining and social media habits, my team and I found some problems to tackle:

-Defining the Problem: Users face fragmented platforms lacking social-centric approaches for engaging restaurant reviews.
+The Problem: Users face fragmented platforms lacking social-centric approaches for engaging restaurant reviews.

 The Solution: Adding a Social Element to the Restaurant Research Experience